tarikuzuma/git-branching-and-collab-RikuTeam/README.md

 - Once merged, the changes will be reflected on the live project.

 ---
+### Conventional Commit Messages:
+- docs: (changes to the documentation)
+- style: (formatting, coding style, etc; no production code change)
+- test: (adding missing tests, refactoring tests; no production code change)
+- ui: (user interface changes)
+- fix: (bug fix for the user, missing semicolons)
+- refactor: (refactoring production code, eg. renaming a variable)
+- feat: (new feature for the user)
+- chore: (updating some resource, eg. change value of a variable)
+---
 ### Useful Resources:
 - Git branching: https://learngitbranching.js.org/
 - Git from MS Learn: https://learn.microsoft.com/en-us/training/modules/intro-to-git/